Criminal Psychology Degree and Career Guide

-Criminal psychology is a specialization that is not recognized by the American Psychological Association (APA), but it is very similar to forensic psychology, which is recognized by the APA.1 Both forensic and criminal psychologists work as part of the legal system, but while those with a forensic specialty work with all areas of the law and court system, criminal psychologists focus on the criminals themselves, including their behaviors, mental health symptoms and diagnoses, and profiling.
+Criminal psychology is not recognized as a specialty by the American Psychological Association (APA), but it is very similar to forensic psychology, which is recognized by the APA.1 Both forensic and criminal psychologists work as part of the legal system.
+Psychologists with a forensic specialty work with all areas of the law and court system, while criminal psychologists focus on the mental state of offenders, including their behaviors, mental health symptoms and diagnoses, and criminal profiling.

 Most criminal psychologists have doctoral degrees in clinical or forensic psychology and are licensed psychologists.
-They may have also done a post-doctoral study or research to further specialize in criminal behavior, criminal profiling, or other related areas.
+They may have also completed post-doctoral study or research to further specialize in criminal behavior, criminal profiling, or other related areas.

 Degree Requirements and Coursework

-There are few degree programs in criminal psychology, as it is not a recognized area of specialty.
-Students interested in pursuing a career in this field can work toward a degree in clinical or forensic psychology with a specialization (also called concentration, specialty, or emphasis) in criminal justice or criminology.
+There are few degree programs in criminal psychology, as it is not a recognized area of specialty; therefore, students interested in pursuing a career in this field may wish to work toward a degree in clinical or forensic psychology with a specialization (also called concentration, specialty, or emphasis) in criminal justice or criminology.
 Alternatively, aspiring criminal psychologists may also pursue a degree in criminal justice with a psychology-related focus.
-Such concentrations train students for the unique work that criminal psychologists do.
-To be accepted in a master’s degree program, most schools require some undergraduate coursework in psychology and possibly criminal justice.
+Such concentrations train students for the unique work of criminal psychologists.
+To be accepted into a master’s degree program, most schools require some undergraduate coursework in psychology or a related field.
 Doctoral programs typically require that students have a degree in psychology and most include a master’s degree as part of the course of study.
-A minimum GPA of 3.0 and completion of the Graduate Record Examination (GRE) is usually required for admittance, as well as references and experience in the field of psychology or criminal justice, and completion of the GRE is often required for admittance, though GRE scores are increasingly becoming optional.
+A minimum GPA of 3.0, references, experience in the field of psychology or criminal justice, and completion of the GRE is often required for admittance, though GRE scores are increasingly becoming optional.

-Graduate programs in psychology with a focus on criminal psychology teach students about clinical methods, forensic psychology, criminal profiling, behavior, and criminal justice.
-An example of coursework includes:
+Graduate programs in psychology with a focus in criminal psychology teach students about clinical methods, forensic psychology, criminal profiling, behavior, and criminal justice.
+Some examples of common courses include: